Student Community Accountability

 b) to ensure the student's own physical or emotional safety and well-being; or

 c) if the student poses a credible threat of disruption of or interference with the normal operations of the University.

-During the interim suspension, the student will be denied access to the residence halls and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible, as the Dean of Students or the designee may determine to be appropriate.
+During the interim suspension, the student will be denied access to university housing and/or to the campus (including classes) and/or all other University activities or privileges for which the student might otherwise be eligible.
 The interim suspension shall extend only until such time as an adjudication (see above) can be completed and other sanctions (if any) imposed.

 Suspension: The student is involuntarily separated from the University for a specified length of time.
 Absences from classes and chapels are not excused and academic work that is missed may not be made up.